bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - A centrally managed powershell client
 - A centrally managed repository for all the external scripts

-The powershell client announce itself by default as
+The powershell client announce itself to the Xymon server by default as
 - Class : powershell
 - OS    : powershell